WBBSE Solutions For Class 10 Geography And Environment Chapter 6 Satellite Imaginary And Topographical Map

 Answer: FCC/digital data.

 Question 2.
-Which colour is used for showing perennial rivers in topographical maps?
+Which color is used for showing perennial rivers in topographical maps?

 Answer: Blue.